Geography of Myanmar: Rivers

 The Irrawaddy, the main river of Burma, flows from north to south through the Central Burma Basin and ends in a wide delta.
-The Mekong river runs from the Tibetan Plateau through China's Yunnan and northeastern Burma into Laos.
 The basin has significant mining resources and forest ecosystems.
 Its fertile delta also create 60% of annual rice harvests.
 The river is historically significant with the Bagan temples on their banks and the Kachin people's homeland near the river's source- the confluence of the N'mai and Mali rivers.
+The Mekong river runs from the Tibetan Plateau through China's Yunnan and northeastern Burma into Laos.